wakatara/harsh/README.md

 A done habit gives you a nice bright `━` on the consistency graph line.
 It's done.

-Additionally, the app checks in future days if you are still within the "everyx days" period of performing the habit by drawing a dimmer `─` after the done marker to let you know you've satisfied the requirement for that habit.
+Additionally, the app checks in future days if you are still within the "every x days" period of performing the habit by drawing a dimmer `─` after the done marker to let you know you've satisfied the requirement for that habit.

 ### Skips